paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-163-research-and-development-competition-and-innovation.md

 (2) The advisory committee’s recommendations for ways to improve the Initiative.

 **(d) Application of Federal Advisory Committee Act** Section 14 of the Federal Advisory Committee Act (5 U.S.C.
-App.) shall not apply to the advisory committee.
+App.)
+11 See References in Text note below. shall not apply to the advisory committee.

 **(e) Termination** The advisory committee established under subsection (a) shall terminate on the date that is 10 years after August 9, 2022.

 ### Statutory Notes

 #### References in Text
 Section 14 of the Federal Advisory Committee Act, referred to in subsec. (d), is section 14 of Pub.
-L. 92–463, which is set out in the Appendix to Title 5, Government Organization and Employees.
+L. 92–463, which was set out in the Appendix to Title 5, Government Organization and Employees, and was repealed and restated as [section 1013 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013&num=0&edition=prelim) by Pub.
+L. 117–286, §§ 3(a), 7, Dec.
+27, 2022, 136 Stat.
+4204, 4361.

 <a id="section-19136"></a>